 Deciding what to pack or not pack on our family vacation and adventures always involve hours of contemplation, trying to put together a packing list, watching all the travel packing tips on youtube, putting things into suitcases…and taking it out again.

-In a brilliant mother-fail, on our last family trip to the USA, I forgot to pack any underwear at all for my daughter on a three-week road trip.
+In a brilliant mother-fail, on our last family trip, I forgot to pack any underwear at all for my daughter on a three-week travel adventure.
 Thank goodness for Walmart.

 I hope to eventually get the hang of this travel checklist business and to make your life a whole lot easier, I asked over 25 of the best travel with kids and family bloggers what their must-have travel items for kids are.

 Between them, these amazing families have journeyed to every corner of the globe with children of all ages.
 So let’s find out what they always have on their packing checklist.